nayaksuraj/examples/elk-playground/README.md

-Scenario: As as developer I wanted to setup monitoring (Analyze springboot logs using ELK stack)
+Scenario: As as developer I wanted to setup logging for my app.

 ```